-The South Carolina Public Employee Benefit Authority (PEBA), which was created July 1, 2012, administers the various retirement systems and retirement programs managed by its Retirement Division.
-PEBA has an 11-member Board of Directors, appointed by the Governor and General Assembly leadership, which serves as co-trustee and co-fiduciary of the systems and the trust funds.
-By law, the State Fiscal Accountability Authority

-(SFAA), which consists of five elected officials, also reviews certain PEBA Board decisions regarding the funding of the South Carolina Retirement Systems (the "Systems") and serves as a co-trustee of the Systems in conducting that review.
+The South Carolina Public Employee Benefit Authority (PEBA), which was created July 1, 2012, is the state agency responsible for the administration and management of the retirement systems and benefit programs of the state of South Carolina, including the State Optional Retirement Program and the S.C.
+Deferred Compensation Program, as well as the state's employee insurance programs.
+As such, PEBA is responsible for administering the South Carolina Retirement Systems' five defined benefit pension plans.
+PEBA has an 11-member Board of Directors, appointed by the Governor and General Assembly leadership, which serves as custodian, co-trustee and co-fiduciary of the Systems and the assets of the retirement trust funds.
+The Retirement System Investment Commission (Commission as the governing body, RSIC as the agency), created by the General Assembly in 2005, has exclusive authority to invest and manage the retirement trust funds' assets.
+The Commission, an eight-member board, serves as co-trustee and co-fiduciary for the assets of the retirement trust funds.
+By law, the State Fiscal Accountability Authority (SFAA), which consists of five elected officials, also reviews certain PEBA Board decisions regarding the actuary of the Systems.